 Remember when I said, “Heart of Darkness is a classic, it should be read, absolutely, but there just isn’t any emotional resonance to it, at least not for me.”
 Well I wrote that three days ago, and I am already calling it into question.
 That’s what I wanted from my class: to dig into this dense text and unpack it.
 Achebe does this brilliantly, and the “hypnotic stupor” induced by Conrad’s writing would be a likely source of my ambivalence.
 The other possible cause that Achebe points out is much more sinister, namely “that white racism against Africa is such a normal way of thinking that its manifestations go completely unremarked.”
 I hate to admit that Achebe might be right about that, but in a text about imperialism in the Congo the racism was, indeed, expected.
 I didn’t enjoy it, but it didn’t leap out to me.
 I only noted it briefly, as though it was a matter of fact, and Achebe calls into question my lack of questioning.

 Achebe also writes from an informed position: “Conrad was born in 1857, the very year in which the first Anglican missionaries were arriving among my own people in Nigeria.”
 My class last semester was on race in the Americas was wonderful, but the voice of anything but white people was conspicuously absent.
 Not in the reading, mind you, but in the classroom itself.
-I find that somewhat problematic and no one ever mentioned it – were we even qualified to comment on these subjects?
+I find that somewhat problematic and no one ever mentioned it – were we, a room full of white people, even qualified to comment on these subjects?
 When Achebe comes down on Conrad like a hammer you have to respect it, because Conrad is working with Achebe’s home continent.
-Of course it’s a continent (huge), but even that perspective – one that is only narrowed to Africa the continent – is largely absent from study.
+Of course it’s a continent (ie: huge), but even that perspective – one that is only narrowed to Africa the continent – is largely absent from study.

 Now we return to one of Achebe’s most powerful statements, one which I was guilty of, and which I will not retroactively censor despite the temptation: the assertation that Conrad’s novel is a “classic” that should be read.
 To this end Achebe states: “Whatever Conrad’s problems were, you might say he is now safely dead.
 Quite true.
 Unfortunately his heart of darkness plagues us still.
 Which is why an offensive and deplorable book can be described by a serious scholar as ‘among the half dozen greatest short novels in the English language.’
 And why it is today the most commonly prescribed novel in twentieth-century literature courses in English Departments of American universities.”
 Ouch.
 I felt that one.
 What Achebe’s article did for me, most powerfully, was hold up a mirror to my own uncritical acceptance of the novel.
 This was something that the classroom is “supposed” to do, incidentally, and what I hope to do in my own classroom.
 Really I’m thrilled that Achebe’s article gave me the challenge I needed, to examine my own reading, along with the novel itself.